 9.4 Neither the Provider nor the Client will be liable to the other for consequences resulting from circumstances wholly beyond the control of either party (including situations of force majeure).
 The Provider will notify the Client as soon as is reasonably practical of any circumstances likely to prejudice the Providerís ability to comply with the terms of the Clientís order, and assist the Client as far as reasonably practical to identify an alternative solution.

 10. Complaints and Disputes

 10.1 If the Provider fails to meet agreed Order requirements or to provide Deliverables fit for their originally stated purpose, the fee payable for the Project may be reduced by mutual agreement by an amount equal to the reasonable cost necessary to remedy the deficiencies.
 Documentary evidence of such costs must be provided to the Provider.
 For this entitlement to apply:

-i) firstly the Provider must be notified in writing of all alleged defects in the Deliverables (such as a cross-reference itemised list);
+i) firstly, the Client must inform the Provider in writing of all alleged defects in the Deliverables (by a itemised list);

-ii) secondly the Provider must have been given an opportunity to produce Deliverables of the required standard within a reasonable period of time at no extra charge to the Client.
+ii) secondly, the Client must give the Provider an opportunity to produce Deliverables of the required standard within a reasonable period of time at no extra charge to the Client.

 10.2 Any complaint in connection with a Project or Deliverable must be notified to the Provider by the Client in writing within 14 calendar days of the date of delivery of the Deliverable.

 10.3 If the parties are unable to agree on a resolution, the matter may be referred to mutually agreed arbitration.
 Such referral will be made no later than one month from the date on which the original complaint in writing was made.

 10.4 If any dispute cannot be resolved amicably between the parties, or if either party refuses to accept arbitration, the parties will be subject to the jurisdiction of the Courts of England and Wales.

 11. Responsibility and Liability